Bowling for Soup: Burney's retirement and Warped Tour revival (2024–present)

+Upcoming twelfth studio album (2025-present)

 The band released the single "Holding On To That Hate" on September 30, 2025, being one of the first tracks recorded with the SSL Revival 4000, which has been described as the "latest leap forward in analog sound".

 On November 8, 2025, the band released a cover of the Taylor Swift song, "Actually Romantic".
 On November 17, to promote the Wembley show, the band re-recorded "Endless Possibility" with Punk Rock Factory and Wheatus, with the music video releasing exclusively through Rolling Stone that same day.
+Bowling for Soup's headline show at OVO Wembley took place on 13 December 2025, marking the band's biggest headline show of their career to date.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+On March 3, the band released a cover of the Simple Plan track, "I'm Just a Kid", ahead of the second part of the "Bigger Than You Think!" tour.
+The band described the cover as "our love letter to a band and a song that means the world to us" on their social media pages.
+On April 21, the band dropped a cover of Sum 41's "In Too Deep".
+From May to July 2026, the band embarked on the "Bowl My Bones Tour" in Australia and the UK, co-headlining alongside Frank Turner.

 Musical style and influences

 Bowling for Soup's musical style has been described as pop-punk, pop rock, alternative rock, and power pop.
 AllMusic describes Bowling for Soup's style as a "feverishly catchy and humorous blend of power pop, ska, punk, and hardcore," further characterizing it as a "cheeky take on pop-punk and melodic alt-pop."
 Bowling for Soup's influences include Green Day, Bad Religion, Ramones, NOFX, Descendents, Elvis Costello, and Willie Nelson.

 Ultimate Guitar senior editor David Slavković named Bowling for Soup the fifteenth "weirdest band name of all time," highlighting a quote from one of the site's users who asked: "Are they bowling to obtain soup, or are they bowling in the name of soup?"